axelpale/georap/README.md

 8/9.
 Each location can be downloaded as a file and exported to other map software and devices.

 ![](doc/90-menu.jpg)<br>
 9/9.
-And lots of else, like full text search, full export, required administration tools and gamification features.
+And lots of else, like full text search, full export, member administration tools and gamification features.

 Read on for technical details and installation instructions.